How do the 20 Common Sense Islamic values contribute to the well-being of humanity?

 Join Zoom Meeting – Same link for all the 20 Values

-After all, God has created everything in harmony and balance, and we are asked to observe the limits as it affects us all (55:5-11) and it is our duty as the viceregent (Manager of surroundings) to restore harmony whenever it goes off.
-That is all God wants us to do.
-I am writing an article on a new phrase Islah-al Alam, that is restoring harmony to the world, that includes human interactions as well as the environment.
+After all, God has created everything in harmony and balance, and we are asked to observe the limits as it affects us all (55:5-11) and it is our duty as the viceregent (Manager of surroundings) to restore harmony whenever it is off.
+That is all God wants us to do – Islah al-Alam is the word.

 A few Muslims have reduced Islam to a religion of rituals.
 Rituals are indeed the pathways to achieving milestones of peace in one’s life.
 However, Islam is much more than the five pillars.
 God wants us to care for his creation, i.e., fellow humans and the environment.
 Prophet Muhammad (pbuh) led the way in establishing the role of a model citizen, also known as —the Amin, Al-Amin.

-Never before in the history of Islam, the values that contribute towards building just, kind and merciful societies were taught.
-Learn about Islam and earn a certificate to be a Muslim Speaker; all are welcome.
+Never before in the history of Islam, the values that contribute towards building just, kind and merciful societies have been taught.

 If it is not common sense, then it is not Islam.